Skip to content

 Disadvantages:

-• Not all maps can be unpacked (probably temporary)
+• Not all maps can be unpacked (probably temporarily)

-• Won't work correctly with protected maps (most likely temporary)
+• Won't work correctly with protected maps (probably temporarily)

-• No MacOS support (probably the author doesn't have one)
+• No MacOS support (probably, I don't have it)

-• Maybe some other stuff, I don't know
+• Might be something else, I don't know